LoyaltyMC/Geyser/README.md

 Geyser is a bridge between Minecraft: Bedrock Edition and Minecraft: Java Edition, closing the gap from those wanting to play true cross-platform.

+## warning: Don't post bug reports in the Geyser discord or the Geyser repo.
+Use this at your own risk

 ## What is TheLoyalGeyser?
-a costom Geyser for LoyaltyMC
+a customized Geyser for LoyaltyMC

 ### Currently supporting Minecraft Bedrock v1.14.X and Minecraft Java v1.15.2.